AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems.md

 ## Disclaimer

 * Recommend to use in-game currencies and not the real-world currencies.
 It is far more difficult to make players into spending more real money than the in-game ones.
-Additionally, the would be potential legal problems when price gouging using real money.
+Additionally, there is a potential legal issues when price gouging using real money.

 ## Models